F.T. Island: 2009–2010: Lineup changes, F.T. Triple and breakthrough in Japan

 After celebrating their 1000th day in the music industry, they travelled to Japan and they stayed until the end of August to prepare for their major debut under their new Japanese label, Warner Music Japan.
 They also began a new Japanese television show which aired on April 7, 2010.
 On May 19, F.T.
 Island released their new Japanese single "Flower Rock".
 It entered the oricon daily charts in third position on May 19, 2010, on the day of its release, and held the fourth position of that week.
 On July 14, F.T.
 Island released another single named "Brand-new days", which was written and composed by Seung-hyun and Jong-hoon.
 F.T.
 Island performed a five-city concert tour in Japan after releasing both singles.
 They also performed at the international rock festival Summer Sonic 2010 in Maishima Arena, Osaka, Japan.

 After promotions in Japan, F.T.
 Island focused on their comeback in Korea in mid-August.

 Their new mini album Beautiful Journey and the music video for their main title song "Love Love Love" were released on August 25.
 They held their comeback performance in Korea on August 27.
 The title song topped many popular music charts in South Korea and also gained international notice, especially in Taiwan.
-Jong-hoon co-wrote and co-composed the song, "Don Quixote's Song", making it their first Korean song that includes the composition of a member.
+Jong-hoon co-wrote and co-composed the song, "Don Quixote's Song", making it their first South Korean song that includes the composition of a member.
 In November and December, F.T.
 Island held performances such as the Beautiful Journey Concert and So Today...
 Concert tour, in both Korea and Japan.

-Whilst promoting their second Korean mini-album, F.T.
+While promoting their second South Korean mini-album, F.T.
 Island recorded another Japanese single titled "So Today..." that was released in November.
 The song, "Boom Boom Boom", was composed by Jong-hoon.
 The single ranked sixth on the Oricon Daily Charts.
 With F.T.
 Island's 3rd single taking the sixth position, they then had a record of all their singles ranking in the top ten of the Oricon charts.
 About 10,000 fans turned up at their promotional events in Osaka and Tokyo on 20 and 21 November.

 The band then held a concert in Taiwan on December 25, celebrating Christmas together with 9000 fans.
 Former vocalist and guitarist Oh Wonbin, appeared as a special guest and performed his first single as a solo artist and a brand new song, which had not been released at the concert.
 F.T.
 Island performed songs in three languages, Korean, Japanese, and Chinese.